Sociology - Criminology and Law Enforcement

 Labeling theory suggests society’s tendency to assign labels – both physical and verbal – to those who deviate from societal norms only contributes to, if not reinforces deviant behavior.
 In the case of offenders ordered to wear the alcohol monitoring device, it is my contention that the individual and societal benefits outweigh the stigmas consistent with traditional sociological notions.
 To investigate this hypothesis, defendants who were subject to the SCRAM bracelet in one Ohio court were surveyed about their experiences in the program.
 Their candid reactions illustrated a color picture about the benefits and pitfalls of the tangible tag.

 Generally, the survey results suggest that, although defendants may have been experienced some minor physical discomfort and extrinsic stigmatization, the benefits of their sobriety superseded the negative aspects of their monitoring.

 Dr. Robert Peralta

 Andress, Monica B., "The Impact of Court Ordered Sobriety: A Test of Labeling Theory" (2017).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 503.